SridharSola/SridharSola.github.io/_pages/about.md

 Prior to my MSc, I got my Bachelor's in Mathematics during which I worked on lightweight computer vision models for facial expression recognition in the presence of drastic occlusion.

 Outside of my professional pursuits, I am trained in classical percussion, dramatics, and gymnastics.
 When inspired to, I write poems as well.
-My friends and I have a poetry [page](https://www.instagram.com/thehollowreed/?hl=en-gb) on Instagram.
+My friends and I run a poetry [page](https://www.instagram.com/thehollowreed/?hl=en-gb) on Instagram.

 ## News
 * 12/2023  Graduated from my MSc with Distinction; Achieved distinction for my final project on "Explanation and Axiom Learning in Ad Hoc Robot Teamwork".